 Careers in the Beauty Industry for Bachelor's Degree Holders

 While most beauty industry careers typically involve some sort of vocational training, there are some careers in the industry that require an undergraduate degree.
-These careers are often in the business-end of the industry and include account executive, regional sales, marketing and product managers.
-Other careers not normally associated with the beauty industry include graphic artists and designers.
+These careers are often in the business-end of the industry and include account executive, regional sales, marketing and product management.
+Other careers not normally associated with the beauty industry include graphic design.

 What Careers Exist in the Beauty Industry for Bachelor's Degree Holders?

-When most people think of careers in the beauty industry, they tend to think of jobs that involve direct contact with beauty shop clients.
-But, many careers in the beauty industry require a formal education, often in business administration, management or accounting.
-These careers generally involve working with salon owners, beauty product manufacturers or product disturbers.
+When most people think of careers in the beauty industry, they tend to think of jobs that involve direct contact with beauty shop clients and minimal college-level training.
+However, a few careers in the beauty industry require a formal education, often in business administration, graphic design or accounting.
+These careers generally involve working with salon owners, beauty product manufacturers or product distributors.
 Most of these careers require not only a degree, but knowledge in the many different business aspects of the beauty industry.